New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Falcons stats and trends

-- Atlanta has played 16 games, with five wins against the spread.

-- This year, the Falcons have just one against the spread win in seven games as an underdog of 4.5 points or more.
+- The Falcons have covered the spread once this season when underdogs by 3.5 points or more (in seven chances).

-- Atlanta has gone over the point total in 37.5% of its opportunities this year (six times over 16 games with a set point total).
+- Atlanta's games this year have hit the over in 37.5% of its opportunities (six times in 16 games with a set point total).

-- Atlanta is 4-4 against the spread and 6-2 overall in games when it records more than 19.7 points.
+- Atlanta is 4-4 against the spread and 6-2 overall in games when it puts up more than 19.7 points.

-- In games that Atlanta picks up over 322.1 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Atlanta amasses more than 322.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- This season the Falcons have turned the ball over 23 times, one more than the Saints' takeaways (22).
+- The Falcons have turned the ball over one more time (23 total) than the Saints have forced a turnover (22) this season.

 Home and road insights

-- At home this season, Atlanta has one win against the spread and is 2-5 overall.
+- Atlanta has one win against the spread, and is 2-5 overall, at home this season.

-- In away games, New Orleans is 5-3 against the spread, and 5-3 overall.
+- Away from home, New Orleans is 5-3 overall and 5-3 against the spread.

-- Away from home, the Saints have one win ATS (1-1) as 4.5-point favorites or more.
+- The Saints have one win ATS (1-1) on the road as 3.5-point favorites or more.

-- This year, in three of eight away games New Orleans has hit the over.
+- This season, in three of eight road games New Orleans has gone over the total.

 Powered by Data Skrive.